-Let us look at some of the most common questions asked on my blog about planning a trip to Leh Ladakh.
-I am starting this five-article series of Leh Ladakh FAQs to answer all your questions about planning a trip to Ladakh.
+These are the most common questions I get asked on my blog about planning a trip to Leh Ladakh.
+I created this five-article series of Leh Ladakh FAQs to answer all your questions about planning, sightseeing, and routes in Ladakh.

 It will be easy for me to redirect you to the right question and its answer in these articles instead of repeating the same answers again and again in the comments section of various blog articles on this website.

-I will also keep updating this Leh Ladakh FAQ series with new questions in case I have missed answering any and also keep my answers fresh with updated information about planning a trip to Ladakh.
+I will also keep updating this Leh Ladakh FAQ series with new questions in case I have missed answering any, and also keep my answers fresh with updated information about planning a trip to Ladakh.
+Last Updated: March 2026.

 Q1.
 How to reach Leh Ladakh?

 You can reach Leh Ladakh either by road or by air.
-Unfortunately, there is no connectivity to Ladakh by train.
-You can either reach Jammu or Srinagar by train and then reach Leh by road to Leh from either of these places.
+There is no connectivity to Ladakh by train.
+You can reach Jammu or Srinagar by train and then continue to Leh by road from either of these places.

-By Road: Ladakh is connected by the two adventurous roads popular by the names of Manali Leh Highway which connects Leh to Manali and the other one is Srinagar Leh Highway that connects Leh with Srinagar.
+By Road: Ladakh is connected by two adventurous highways.
+The Manali Leh Highway connects Leh to Manali (with the Atal Tunnel now bypassing Rohtang Pass year-round), and the Srinagar Leh Highway connects Leh with Srinagar via Zojila Pass and Kargil.

 Q2.
 How many days do I need for a Leh Ladakh road trip?

-It will take four days to reach Leh from Srinagar Leh Highway starting from Delhi with stopovers at Jammu, Srinagar, Kargil.
-Then, it takes three days to come back to Delhi from Leh using Manali – Leh Highway with stopovers at Sarchu/Jispa/Keylong & Manali.
+It will take four days to reach Leh from Srinagar Leh Highway starting from Delhi with stopovers at Jammu, Srinagar, and Kargil.
+Then, it takes three days to come back to Delhi from Leh using Manali Leh Highway with stopovers at Sarchu/Jispa/Keylong and Manali.

 This makes it seven days.
-Then, you need at least one day is required in Leh for acclimatization.
-So, overall in just eight days, you can cover Manali Leh Highway, Srinagar Leh Highway and Leh town only.
+Then, you need at least one day in Leh for acclimatization.
+So, overall in just eight days, you can cover Manali Leh Highway, Srinagar Leh Highway, and Leh town only.

 Now, at least three days are required to travel for sightseeing to Nubra Valley and Pangong Tso using the direct route from Shyok village.